Expert covariational reasoning resources in physics graphing tasks: Findings

-``Neighborhood analysis'' is defined by creating a smooth graph by choosing physically significant points and drawing small line segments centered around those points that represent the slope of the graph.
+\textbf{Neighborhood Analysis} \\ ``Neighborhood analysis'' is defined by creating a smooth graph by drawing small line segments centered physically significant points that represent the slope of the graph.
 This was typically followed by connecting these small line segments with a smooth curve and a verbalization of the second derivative.
 Neighborhood analysis was used when participants did not have a ready-to-apply model from prior physics experience.
-It is characterized by an interplay between MA 4 and graphing behaviors such as sketching slopes \footnote{The related code categories are ``Trends of Change'' in Study 1, and ``MA 4'' and ``Graphing'' in Studies 2 and 3, as defined in the Appendix for the interested reader}.
+It necessarily relies on MMA~4, as experts consider ``small chunks'' of change around a point.
 A majority of physics experts used neighborhood analysis.

 For example, a graduate student checking the curve they drew for Drone stated: